 The next day, one of the young men from the school came home with us to help with some yard work in exchange for lunch.

-I prepared some green beans, fresh sliced tomatoes, some steak cut in thin slices smothered in gravy and onions, served over some white rice, along with hot French bread.
+I prepared some Southern style green beans, fresh sliced tomatoes, some steak cut in thin slices smothered in gravy and onions, over some white rice, along with hot French bread and butter.

 I looked at her, smiled and softly replied, “The Lord sent it by a little bird!”